 where the W(\) are simply weights associated with each objective or penalty.
-The minus signs being merely to change penalties into objective, and make all the "dimensions" or objectives into maximisation problems.
+The minus signs merely change penalties into objectives, and make all the "dimensions" or objectives into maximisation problems.

-The aim is to maximise F and consequently maximise utilisation (U) while reducing the penalties for L, TT, etc. In practice, our multi-objective studies will consider a wide variety of relative weights.
+The aim is to maximise F and consequently maximise utilisation (U) while reducing the penalties for L, TT, etc. In practice, we will consider a wide variety of relative weights.
 Of course, if a weight is large enough then it effectively turns the penalty into a hard constraint.
 Using weights is also intended to allow modelling of the way that administrators will relax some penalties and tighten others.